 The atrium of the Shepherd's Bush shopping mecca will be transformed into a very festive place to slide around in again for 2014, with the return of their 160-capacity indoor ice rink.
 Family entertainment, themed sessions, DJs and live performances will keep skaters distracted from their instability, and younger visitors can hire penguin- and seal-shaped stabilisers (£5) to keep them upright.
 Sessions are an hour long with 40 minutes on the ice, but off peak bumper sessions are available if you think your feet can take longer.

-Victoria Park is host to this 600-square-metre outdoor rink, which is covered to protect it from inclement weather so you can book safe in the knowledge that you'll only get damp if you fall over.
+Victoria Park is host to this 600-square-metre outdoor rink.
 Sessions include skate hire and allow you 45 minutes on the ice, and spectators can be wowed by your slippery skills (or point and laugh) for free.
 Lockers are available (£2), and wobbly little ones can borrow a penguin skating aid (£5).
 Local residents can skate for a discounted rate of £5.
 Booking recommended.